stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

   password : Either Bits64 String
 ```

-Using `LoginError` from an earlier exercise in this part,
+Using `LoginError` from an earlier exercise,
 implement function `login`, which, given a list of `Client`s
 plus a value of type `Credentials` will return either a `LoginError`
 in case no valid credentials where provided, or the first `Client`